valory-xyz/open-autonomy/docs/questions-and-answers.md

 ## Costs

 <details><summary>How much does it cost to run an autonomous service using the framework?</summary>
-We don’t define what an agent service does and how it is configured (e.g. number of agents in it), so the costs are subjective to the service.
-At the very minimum there will be infrastructure costs.
+We do not define what an agent service does and how it is configured (e.g. number of agents in it), therefore the costs are subjective to the service.
+At the very minimum there will be the costs of running the agent on cloud or local infrastructure.
 On top of that, if a service sends transactions to a chain, it will incur in fee costs that will depend on the selected chain.
-As an example, for a simple service of four agents that make a simple contract call every five minutes, a monthly cost of $3000 in Ethereum and $1.5 in Polygon is estimated, but this number will wildly vary depending on gas costs.
+As an example, for a simple service of four agents that makes a simple contract call every five minutes, a monthly cost of $3000 in Ethereum and $1.5 in Polygon is presently estimated (at gas costs of X), but this number will wildly vary depending on gas costs.
 </details>